Hiring a sales team that grows business

 Business leaders like to think they make companies go, but everybody knows businesses go nowhere without great salespeople.
 Like cheerleaders, they are out in front selling the products and services that keep companies going.
 The best ones know how to work a crowd and work with colleagues.

 “Today, selling is really a team sport,” says Ryan Estis, chief experience officer at Ryan Estis & Associates, a sales and business consultancy in Minneapolis.
-“The best salespeople at fast-growing organizations are doing a lot of internal collaboration with marketing or finance.
-They’re being asked to contribute to R&D and product development.
-The best salespeople are collaborators.”
+He says the best salespeople are team players.

-If you already have top sales performers at your organization, use an assessment tool to identify what makes them successful and then hire for those traits.
+If you already have top sales performers at your organization, use an assessment tool to identify what makes them successful and then hire a sales team with those traits.

 “Most organizations have some type of profile or assessment that creates a standard relative to what’s needed to succeed,” Estis says.
 “A lot of good sales organizations are trying to validate their selection decisions with assessments that go beyond subjective interviews.”